-You don’t have to earn over six-figures a year before you start learning how to build wealth.
+You don’t have to earn over six-figures a year at your day job before you start learning how to build wealth.

 Creating wealth isn’t easy but at the same time, it’s not mission impossible for most average Joes as long as you learn how to form healthy habits with your money and stick to a long-term savings and investing plan.